Topics Map > Technical Support > Remote Access > Community Servers

 Currently there are 4 LINCOMM servers (lincomm1.aae.wisc.edu, lincomm2.aae.wisc.edu, lincomm3.aae.wisc.edu, lincomm4.aae.wisc.edu). lincomm1-3 are general use servers, while lincomm4 is reserved for use with sensitive or restricted data.

 Currently there is no difference between the LINCOMM servers.
 They are running identical software on very similar hardware.
 Some servers have more RAM than others.
 If you run into problems with RAM usages, please contact ITSC staff.

 Which LINCOMM server should I connect to?

-If you are reconnecting to a session already in progress (for instance, you have a job running), you should connect to the server where you had previously connected.
-If connecting for the first time, consult the Community Server Availability Dashboard and connect to the system with the least amount of resources in use.
+If you wish to reconnect to a session already in progress (for instance, you have a job running), you should connect to the server where you had previously connected.

 How do I use LINCOMM?